Application Deadline: January 31, 2021

-No matching funds are required, but providing matching funds from other sources (excluding grantee salaries and indirect costs) will merit extra consideration.
+No matching funds are required, but matching funds from other sources that support the project (excluding grantee salaries and institutional indirect costs) will merit extra consideration.
 Other grants for the same project can be used as a match.
 Volunteer hours are not considered a monetary match.

-Successful applicants will be asked to supply a Federal Vendor Number or Social Security Number as applicable.
-Final grant funds will not be paid until the final report and invoice from the PI are received and approved.
+Successful applicants will be asked to supply a Social Security number or Federal Vendor number as applicable.
+Final grant funds will not be paid until the final report and detailed budget from the PI are received and approved.
 Receipts are not required except for equipment valued at $100 or greater.

 2. At least five color high quality digital images depicting the study species, project site, project activities, or other aspects of the project must accompany the final report.
-These images are intended to allow future applicants and INPS membership to understand what types of research projects are being funded.
 Unless the grantee requests otherwise, these images may be used for INPS digital media and marketing materials, such as the INPS website, The Harbinger, or the INPS Facebook page.

-3. Grantees must submit to the INPS grant email INPSGrants@gmail.com within six months of project completion, a short, popular-type article to the INPS member newsletter, The Harbinger, or to an INPS Chapter newsletter, local newspaper or conservation newsletter.
+3. Grantees must submit, within six months of project completion, a short, popular-type article to the INPS member newsletter, The Harbinger, or to an INPS Chapter newsletter, local newspaper or conservation newsletter.
 The article should describe the project, its results, the importance to native plant conservation, and how the project supports the INPS mission.
+Locations of listed species included in the project should not be included in these articles, or on any social media platforms such as iNaturalist.
 If the project is suitable, recipients are encouraged to submit an article to INPS’s professional journal, Erigenia, or another peer-reviewed journal.

-4. Grantees are encouraged to present their research project findings to a local INPS chapter meeting, at the INPS Annual Gathering or to another conservation group.
+4. Grantees will be invited, as complimentary guests, to present their research project findings at the INPS Annual Gathering and are also encouraged to present to a local INPS chapter meeting or to another conservation group.

-5. Copies of any publications or newspaper articles must be sent to the INPS Grant email INPSGrants@gmail.com.
+5. Copies of any publications (apart from those in The Harbinger or Erigenia) or newspaper articles must be sent to the INPS Grant email INPSGrants@gmail.com.
 Unless the grantee requests otherwise, these may be posted or linked on the INPS Grants web page, with appropriate credits or permissions as applicable.